 Delaware OSHA Training

 OSHA training courses benefit Delaware employers and employees in many ways.
-They help companies and workers ensure safe and healthy workplaces and comply with state and federal law.
-Even if it's not required for your current job, having OSHA hazard recognition training on your resume for jobs in and outside the state of Delaware can prove useful.
+They help companies and workers keep workplaces safe, healthy and compliant with state and federal law.
+Even if OSHA Outreach training is not required for your current job, an official OSHA card from the U.S. Department of Labor (DOL) will improve your resume for future job opportunities in Delaware and throughout the United States.

 Delaware Labor Laws